List of Neighbours characters introduced in 2025

 Neighbours is an Australian television soap opera.
 It was first broadcast on 18 March 1985 and airs on Amazon Prime Video in the UK and US, RTÉ in Ireland and Network 10 in Australia.
 The following is a list of characters that first appear in the show in 2025, by order of first appearance.
 All characters are introduced by the show's executive producer Jason Herbison.
 Clint Hendry (Jason Wilder) and Taye Obasi (Lakota Johnson) made their debuts in January.
 Fallon Morell (Kate Connick), Ken Obasi (Charles Allen) and Maddy Murphy (Emma Horn) made their first appearances in February.
 Agnes Adair (Anne Charleston) and Thomas Murphy (Charlie Lyon) debuted in March.
 Sandra Jago (Natassia Halabi) first appeared in April.
 Colton Keys (Jakob Ambrose) was introduced in May.
 Yvette Ramsay (Libby Tanner) and Saskia Ramsay (Mia Foran) arrived in June.
 Monte Jones (Dennis Coard) and Greg Murphy (Gary Sweet) arrived in September.
-Addison Rutherford (Florence Gladwin) appeared from October.
+Addison Rutherford (Florence Gladwin) debuted from October.